platformsh/platformsh-docs/docs/src/administration/organizations.md

 ---
-title: "Organizations"
+title: Organizations
 weight: -1
-sidebarTitle: "Organizations"
+description: See how to manage multiple Platform.sh projects at once through organizations.
-description: |
+---

 Organizations allow you to manage your Platform.sh projects, users, and billing.
----
+You can group multiple projects in one organization and manage them together.

-{{% description %}}
+To manage users within your organization, see how to [manage organization users](./users.md#manage-organization-users).

 ## Manage your organization settings